EB-5 Visa Guide: Everything You Need to Know About the EB-5 Visa

 At the time of I-526 filing, you must show that you have invested or are actively in the process of investing your investment funds in the new commercial enterprise.

-• However, before filing your I-526, you can deposit the money in the escrow account.
+- However, before filing your I-526, in certain cases, you can deposit the money in the escrow account.
 You can then make the release of the investment funds conditional on I-526 approval and visa issuance or adjustment of status.
 So, if the I-526 doesn't get approved for any reason, you would be able to get your investment funds back.
+It is highly important for this to be overseen by an experienced EB-5 immigration lawyer.

 26. Can my Family Members Come to the US on my EB-5 Visa?

-Yes, as a successful EB-5 investor, your spouse and unmarried children under 21 years old are also eligible to become permanent residents.
+Yes, as a successful EB-5 investor, your spouse and unmarried children under 21 years old are also eligible to get their EB-5 visa and eventually become lawful permanent residents.

 27. What does it mean for My Child to "Age-Out?"

-• If you are from a country with a visa backlog (Mainland China), your child’s age is taken at the time a visa is available minus the number of days the Form I-526 was processing.
+- If you are from a country with a visa backlog (such as Mainland China), your child’s age is taken at the time a visa is available minus the number of days the Form I-526 was processing.

 This concept is a little confusing, so if you have any questions about it, feel free to email me at Michael@AshooriLaw.com.